Ring Lardner

 Ringgold Wilmer Lardner (March 6, 1885 – September 25, 1933) was an American sports columnist and short story writer best known for his satirical writings on sports, marriage, and the theatre.
-His contemporaries Ernest Hemingway, Virginia Woolf, and F. Scott Fitzgerald all professed strong admiration for his writing, and author John O'Hara directly attributed his understanding of dialogue to him.
+His contemporaries—Ernest Hemingway, Virginia Woolf, and F. Scott Fitzgerald—all professed strong admiration for his writing, and author John O'Hara directly attributed his understanding of dialogue to him.

 Early life

 Ring Lardner was born in Niles, Michigan, the son of wealthy parents, Henry and Lena Phillips Lardner.
 He was the youngest of nine children.
 Lardner's name came from a cousin of the same name.
 The cousin had been named by Lardner's uncle, Rear Admiral James L. Lardner, who had decided to name his son after a friend, Rear Admiral Cadwalader Ringgold, who was from a distinguished military family.
-Lardner never liked his given name and abbreviated it to Ring, naming one of his sons Ring Jr.
+Lardner never liked his given name and abbreviated it to Ring, although he named one of his sons Ringgold Jr.

 In childhood he wore a brace for his deformed foot until he was eleven.
-He also had a passion for baseball, stage, and music.
+He had a passion for baseball, the stage, and music.
 He later attended the Armour Institute in Chicago.